Fresh terminology for automation rules and components

 In Ansible, make sure you have configured the following settings so your connection works properly:

-Integrate your automation rule with Ansible
+Integrate your automation flow with Ansible

 1. You can use your existing application in Ansible to connect to Atlassian Automation.
 If you don’t have an application, create a new one.
 Read how to create an application in Ansible to get started.
 Use the details below while creating: